shred/acme4j/src/doc/docs/example.md

 ## Registering an Account

-If you does not have an account set up already, you need to create one first.
+If you do not have an account set up already, you need to create one first.
 The following method will show a link to the terms of service and ask you to accept it.

 After that, the `AccountBuilder` will create an account using the given account `KeyPair`.
 It will set an email address if provided.
 If the CA performs External Account Binding and a KID and HMAC is provided, it is forwarded to the CA.